genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/06_access-control/05_single-sign-on.md

 ```bash
 docker run -p 8080:8080 -p 8443:8443 -e SIMPLESAMLPHP_SP_ENTITY_ID=https://localhost/gwf/saml/metadata?idp=test -e SIMPLESAMLPHP_SP_ASSERTION_CONSUMER_SERVICE=https://localhost/gwf/saml/logon?idp=test -e SIMPLESAMLPHP_SP_SINGLE_LOGOUT_SERVICE=https://localhost/gwf/saml/logout?idp=test -d kristophjunge/test-saml-idp
 ```
+In the above command, you need to replace:

-You need to replace the IP with the address/IP of your Genesis instance, and replace test with the name of the identify provider.
+- _IP_ with the address/IP of your Genesis instance
+- _test_  with the name of the identify provider

-Then, in **processes.xml**, add auth saml to the GENESIS_ROUTER configuration: for example:
+Then, make sure that [auth saml has been added to the GENESIS_ROUTER configuration](/creating-applications/defining-your-application/access-control/sso/#how-to-enable-saml) in **processes.xml**: for example:

 ```xml
 <process name="GENESIS_ROUTER">